the-events-calendar/tribe-common/readme.txt

 * Fix - Ensure we get an object to test for subnav.
 Pass the object to class filter for more context. [n/a]
 * Fix - Prevent fatal on ET integration page when used with Events Pro but without Event Tickets Plus.
 [TCMN-174]
 * Deprecated - Integrations Tab registration in Event Ticket Settings from common.
 These will be registered from Event Tickets Plus only instead.
 [TCMN-174]
+* Language - 0 new strings added, 33 updated, 1 fuzzied, and 0 obsoleted.

 = [6.4.1]  =